 A fullscreen may refer to any of the following:

-1. A full screen is any object or window that occupies the whole computer screen, covering up anything in the background.
-When a window is not fullscreen, it is known as a window.
-If the program and operating system support the ability for a window to be full screen, click the maximize button to make the window occupy the entire screen.
+1. A full screen is any object or window that occupies the whole computer screen, covering up everything in the background.
+When a program or image is not fullscreen, it is referred to as a window or windowed.
+If a program and operating system support full-screen mode, click the maximize button to make a window fill the entire screen.

 What is window fullscreen?

-More commonly referred to as maximized, window fullscreen is any window or program that is using the entire screen but is still a window.
-With computer games, it is not uncommon for the game to have both a fullscreen (borderless fullscreen) and window fullscreen mode.
-When running a game in window fullscreen mode, you may notice a performance increase and be able to switch between other programs quicker.
+More commonly referred to as maximized, window fullscreen is any window or program that uses the entire screen but is still a window.
+With computer games, it's not uncommon for the game to have both a fullscreen (borderless fullscreen) and window fullscreen mode.
+When running a game in window fullscreen mode, you may notice a performance decrease, but you can switch between other programs quickly.

 How to enter and exit fullscreen mode

-In a browser, you can enter fullscreen mode by pressing the F11 key on the keyboard.
-In other programs, the keyboard key or options to enter fullscreen mode van vary depending on the program.
-A game or other program that supports fullscreen mode has display options or settings that allow you to specify if you want to run it in fullscreen mode.
+In a browser on a Windows computer, you can enter fullscreen mode by pressing the F11 key.
+The key or method for entering fullscreen mode may vary in other programs.
+Computer games and other software that support fullscreen mode have an option in the display settings that allow you to specify if you want to run them as such.